 With our summer days dwindling, please give this caprese carbonara a try ASAP.
 We have to take advantage of tomato season while we can, right?
 As always, feel free to leave a comment, and please sign up for my newsletter.

-- Tex-Mex avocado pasta with chili-tequila roasted shrimp and cojita cheese
+- Tex-Mex avocado pasta

 With its creamy yet delicate sauce, smoky bacon, roasted tomatoes, fresh mozzarella and tons of chopped basil, these caprese carbonara is everything I love.